 The 17 Global Goals

-We are delighted to launch the Changemakers Award 2020.
-Creative, curriculum-linked lesson plans and audio-visuals will help primary school teachers to explore Global Citizenship with their 1st -6th class students and take action for a sustainable and fair world, from September this year.
+We are delighted to launch the Changemakers 2020 programme!
+Creative, curriculum-linked lesson plans and audio-visuals will help primary school teachers explore Global Citizenship with their 1st - 6th class students and inspire action for a sustainable and fair world.

 People around the world are currently living through a global health crisis.
 Future generations face additional major challenges including climate change, poverty and global injustice in the decades to come.
 This can all be very overwhelming for children.